Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Visit the Les Halles market

-If you go to this market, be sure to go on a busy day as it makes all the difference in the world.
+Les Halles Narbonne is of the best covered markets in France.
 It is open every day of the year from 7 am to 2 pm.
 The original market opened its doors at this location in 1901.
 The building was renovated in the late 1990s.
 The images on the building represent the men and women involved in the Winegrowers Revolt of 1907.
-Personally, I can get lost in these markets for ages.

-On each Sunday, the area in front of Les Halles comes alive with a market selling everything from jeans to shoes, teatowels, leather belts and food.
+Each Sunday, the area in front of Les Halles (Barques Promenade) comes alive with a market selling everything from jeans to shoes, teatowels, leather belts and food.
 It’s a great vibe down by the canal.

 Les Halles Market Narbonne